Flag of Switzerland

 Switzerland

-The minor railways are nearly all narrow gauge.
-Almost all have considerable tourist potential.
+In addition to the main line and regional railways, there are many minor railways.
+These are almost all narrow gauge, and almost all have considerable tourist potential.
 For that reason, tourist operations are not listed separately on this page, except for a couple of museum lines.
-Many minor railways, which in other countries may not have survived, continue operation to the present day because of the difficulty of providing a reliable road alternative in the mountainous regions.
+Some of the lines may incorporate on-street or roadside running, blurring the distinction between minor railways and trams.
+Similar minor railways in other countries may have long disappeared, but they survive in Switzerland because of the difficulty of providing a reliable road alternative in the mountainous regions.

 Standard Gauge Main Line Railways